MayaSekhon/DevOps-Zero-to-Hero-Tutorial/README.md

 - `mkdir` -  creates a directory
 - `rmdir` - deletes an empty directory, fails with an error if not empty, in which case you need to use `rm -r` to also delete the directory and its contents (files / subdirectories)
 - `rm` - deletes files / directories.
 Common switches are `-r` to recursively delete into directories, and `-f`/`--force`
+- `tr` - replaces characters from standard input
+- `sed` - stream editor - replaces strings or deletes from standard input via regex searches
+- `awk` - text processing language, usually used for quick one-liners, also supports regex matches and prints numbered columns
+- `cut` - cuts out selected portions of each line by bite, character or field eg. 1st and 3rd fields `cut -d ' ' -f 1,3`
+- `column` - aligns input into vertically aligned columns, usually called as `column -t`
+- `df` - disk free - shows disk space for one or all disks eg. `df -h` for human units, `df -h /` for disk space of root disk
+- `env` - prints environment variables or sets environment variables and runs commands

 ## Networking Basics